BoccheseGiacomo/ConvolutionalTuringMachine/README.md

 - **Complex Behavior Simulation**: The kernel of the CTM is analogous to a stencil in finite difference simulations, capable of simulating intricate behaviors akin to those observed in nonlinear partial differential equations.
 This ability opens the door to modeling complex physical structures, potentially emulating the spatial configurations of neuronal networks or other ways of modeling an external world.

-- **Halting and Flow control**:Incorporating Adaptive Computation Time (ACT) into the CTM is pivotal for expanding its computational repertoire, particularly in terms of representability.
+- **Halting and Flow control**: Incorporating Adaptive Computation Time (ACT) into the CTM is pivotal for expanding its computational repertoire, particularly in terms of representability.
 ACT introduces halting-based flow control that allows for looping operations, a crucial aspect for broadening the range of computable functions.
 This enhancement is not just about efficiency; it fundamentally transforms the CTM's capability to simulate more complex processes.
 By enabling controlled looping and flow manipulation within its operations, the CTM dramatically extends its ability to represent a diverse array of functions through autoregressivity.
 Furthermore, this aspect of flow control is integral to the concept of Turing completeness.
 In a theoretical framework where the state space and computation time are unbounded, ACT positions the CTM to potentially touch on universality in computation.
 A note about the dimension of the kernel: in order to give this ability of turing completeness we need to understand what is the minimal kernel dimension and minimal encoded state dimension that allows for universality, even if we believe a small kernel like 3x3 or 5x5 is enough, since the computational process is encoded more on the initial state that on the kernel.
 The state space is not only important for "storing" information but is an active part in the role of computation.

 - **Meta-Learning**: CTM is designed not just to learn thanks to external optimizers but to autonomously develop internal reinforcement learning algorithms.
 These algorithms, activated by external rewards fed into the state space, are intended to surpass the efficiency of genetic algorithms.